CURRICULUM AND INSTRUCTION

 The curriculum of Abiding Savior Lutheran School is designed to give a well-rounded, quality Christian education to each child.
 Following is a brief summary of the major subject areas offered.
 Click here to view a detailed description of the curriculum.

-Junior Kindergarten and Kindergarten offer a readiness program in the basic school subjects.
+Transitional Kindergarten and Kindergarten offer a readiness program in the basic school subjects.
 A phonics-based language arts curriculum helps students begin the reading process.
 Since the early years are important in the formulating of mental attitudes and moral philosophies, Christian concepts of everyday living are stressed.

 SCIENCE AND HEALTH